janpeuker/awesome-tech-roles/README.md

 - [Stripe Scaling engineering organizations](https://stripe.com/en-sg/atlas/guides/scaling-eng) - Raylene Yung on how to scale Stripe&apos;s engineering organization, talking about roles and career paths ([here is an Asia-specific post](https://medium.com/@emdashry/engineering-in-asia-3386dcc26861)).
 - [The SWE Job Ladder](https://blog.usejournal.com/the-software-engineering-job-ladder-4bf70b4c24f3) - Classic article by Chuck Groom on career ladders for SWEs and how it maps to attributes and company principles (aka "follow the money").
 - [What it really means to be a Manager, Director and VP](https://kellblog.com/2015/03/08/career-development-what-it-really-means-to-be-a-manager-director-or-vp/) - Classic blog post from Dave Kellogg in 2015 talking about goals and scope but also giving a good counter-argument against levels.
+- [Why can't we just all get along](https://emilywebber.co.uk/why-cant-we-all-just-get-along/) - Goldmine of references in a talk by Emily Webber explaining different organizational styles like Discipline Led, Engineering led, Product Led, Data Led, why professional protectionism is a problem and towards her [progression framework for a multidisciplinary organization](https://emilywebber.co.uk/building-a-progression-framework-for-a-multidisciplinary-organisation/).

 ### Tech Roles in a team and lateral progress